Fundament-Software/scopes/doc/cpp_users.rst

         return Accumulable(a.value + b.value);
     }

-Scopes supports operator overloading through informally-specified operator protocols that any type can support by exposing dispatch methods bound to special attributes.
+Scopes supports operator overloading through informally specified operator protocols that that any type can support by exposing dispatch methods bound to special attributes.
 See this equivalent example, which applies not only to structs, but any type definition::

     struct Accumulable
         # one compile time function for all left-hand side variants receives
             left-hand and right-hand types and returns a function which can perform the operation or void.
         inline __+ (cls T)
             # test for type + type
             static-if (T == this-type)